nopSolutions/nopCommerce-Docs/en/developer/tutorials/db-schema.md

 ## Shopping cart

 Another important part of the store is a shopping cart.
-In our case the scheme of this mechanism is very simple:
+In our case the schema of this mechanism is very simple:

 ![Shopping cart](_static/db-schema/shopping-cart-item.jpg)

-The only thing worth noting is that this scheme is also used for a wishlist.
+The only thing worth noting is that this schema is also used for a wishlist.
 To separate these two types, the *ShoppingCartTypeId* field is used.
 The values in this field must match the values from the **ShoppingCartType** enumeration:

 ```csharp
 /// <summary>